 The dark coloured liquid dries to a high matt rust colour in 1 to 5 minutes depending on the temperature.
 Apply rust paint by brush or airbrush/sprayer.
 Rust effect paint looks best when applied to rough, textured surfaces.
 We used to sell this product under the brand name “Modelmates” Rust Effect – its the same product but now with Dirty Down on the label.

-Currently available in the UK from Tiny Worlds and Oakbound Studio, 4d Model Shop and Dressmakers Wholesale, and in the Netherlands Wizards miniatures world, Scenery Workshop and Scenery en Zo, and in Germany from PATIN-A SHOP, PK-PRO and Battlefield Berlin
+Where to buy – (please note that we cannot guarantee products will be in stock in these shops).
+In the UK from Tiny Worlds and Oakbound Studio, 4d Model Shop, Dressmakers Wholesale, Model Display Products and Great Escape Games.
+In the Netherlands Wizards miniatures world, Scenery Workshop and Scenery en Zo.
+In Germany from PATIN-A SHOP, PK-PRO and Battlefield Berlin

 - The pot and surface should be at room temperature or warmer before use.
 The rust colour may not appear if the pot and/or the surface are very cold.

 - The mixture will settle on the bottom of the pot.
 It’s very important to thoroughly shake the pot with the ball bearings rattling before each and every use.
 Thoroughly stir the mixture and ensure that solids on the bottom of the pot are fully mixed into the liquid.
 Repeat stirring and shaking until all lumps have gone.
 It’s much better to shake and stir rust paint when the pot is at room temperature or warmer.
 If the pot is cold it may not be possible to fully mix any solids into the liquid.

 - Use rust paint straight from the pot.
 Replace the lid quickly during use to prevent the liquid from evaporating or decant what you need to use for a job into a separate smaller pot/container with a lid.

 - Do not add water into the paint pot – this may prevent the colour from forming.